The Supreme Court Is Cracking Down on Patent Trolls

 No, with respect to any other case decided under the Federal Circuit's old precedent and not still pending.

-The future of cases currently pending in now-inappropriate districts such as the Eastern District of Texas is a bit murky [patentlyo.com] and will be int
+The future of cases currently pending in now-inappropriate districts such as the Eastern District of Texas is a bit murky [patentlyo.com] and will be interesting to watch play out.

 How can the Supreme Court "crack down" on something that is a legal, precedented activity?
 Are they going to actually hand down a ruling that overturns prior decisions of the lower court?
 (And, yes, East Texas is about as low as it gets in this field.)